whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 does not work on other data types such as matrices or data frames, which are 2-dimensional.
-Often, data is stored in a table format (e.g. in Excel), and commonly handled as a 'data frame' in R. We will introduce these ideas using practical exercises in the next section.
+Often, data is stored in a table format (e.g. in Excel), and commonly handled as a 'data frame' in R. We will introduce these ideas in the next section.

 There are many thousands of additional functions available to R through something called 'packages'.
 Each package is a self-contained parcel of